 But no matter how long or often you run your pool’s pump, you also need to clean it once a month.
 To do so, you’ll set your pump to backwash so that it ejects the dirty water that it removed from the pool.
 If you don’t do this, your filters can get overwhelmed with debris, which makes it hard for your skimmers and your pump to get anything done.

-If you need an extra helping hand with pool maintenance, Pool Chemical Service is here to help!
+If you need an extra helping hand with pool maintenance (or any additional pool maintenance tips), Pool Chemical Service is here to help!
 We can offer weekly services for your swimming pool and make sure that every part of your pool is well cared for throughout the summer.
 If you’d like a little help with keeping the pool clean and clear all year long, just give us a call at 707-536-1280!